Explainable Deep Learning: A Field Guide for the Uninitiated: Methods for Explaining DNNs

-{\bf Single-Modal Weighting.} The output of attention mechanisms during a forward pass can inform a user about how strongly weighted that different input features are considered at different phases of model inference.
-In pure text processing tasks such as language translation~\shortcite{bahdanau2014neural,luong2015effective,vaswani2017attention} or sentiment analysis~\shortcite{wang2016attention,letarte2018importance,he2018effective}, attention mechanism allows the downstream modules, a decoder for language translation or fully connected layers for classification tasks, to concentrate on different words in the input sentence by assigning learned weights to them~\shortcite{vaswani2017attention,wang2016attention}.
-To provide straightforward explanations, the attention weights can be visualized as heatmaps, depicting the magnitude and the sign (positive or negative) of each weight value, showing how input elements weighted combined to influence the model latter processing and the final decisions. \\
+\textbf{Single-Modal Weighting.} The output of attention mechanisms during a forward pass can inform a practitioner about how different input features are weighted at different phases of model inference.
+In pure text processing tasks such as language translation~\cite{bahdanau2014neural,luong2015effective,vaswani2017attention} or sentiment analysis~\cite{wang2016attention,letarte2018importance,he2018effective}, attention mechanism allows the downstream modules, a decoder for language translation or fully connected layers for classification tasks, to concentrate on different words in the input sentence by assigning learned weights to them~\cite{vaswani2017attention,wang2016attention}.
+To provide straightforward explanations, the attention weights can be visualized as heatmaps, depicting the magnitude and the sign (positive or negative) of each weight value, showing how input elements weighted combined to influence the model latter processing and the final decisions.

+Figure \ref{fig:attention} gives a visual example of how attention can be used for explanation for single-modal weighting.
+The left-hand side of the figure depicts a basic RNN encoder-decoder architecture where the dense representation of text input is associated with the attention weights.
+These weights can be plotted as a matrix, and each input's importance as it relates to the output can directly be interpreted.
+This type of explanation can help the practitioner monitor model predictions during training and give insight into whether the model utilizes undesirable correlations in the dataset.
+However, the practitioner needs to keep in mind that it will become cumbersome to monitor individual model predictions as the input size increases.